Arctic Monkeys discography

 Arctic Monkeys released their second studio album, Favourite Worst Nightmare, in April 2007.
 Favourite Worst Nightmare peaked atop the UK Albums Chart and the Irish Albums Chart.
 In the United States, the album peaked at number seven on the Billboard 200, their first top-ten entry.
 Two singles from the album, "Brianstorm" and "Fluorescent Adolescent", reached the top five on the UK Singles Chart.
 The band followed with their third studio album, Humbug, which was released in August 2009.
 Peaking atop the UK Albums Chart and the Irish Albums Chart, Humbug was preceded by the lead single "Crying Lightning", which reached number 12 on the UK Singles Chart.
 Their fourth studio album, Suck It and See (2011), was their fourth UK Albums Chart number one.

 Arctic Monkeys' fifth studio album, AM (2013), peaked atop the Irish Albums Chart, the Australian Albums Chart and the New Zealand Albums Chart.
 In the United Kingdom, AM made Arctic Monkeys the first independent label band to earn five number-one albums and was certified four times platinum by the BPI.
 It earned platinum certifications by the Australian Recording Industry Association (ARIA; double platinum), the Irish Recorded Music Association (IRMA), the Recorded Music NZ (RMNZ) and the Recording Industry Association of America (RIAA).
 AM's second single, "Do I Wanna Know?", was the band's first to be certified triple platinum by the BPI and platinum by the RIAA.
 Its third single, "Why'd You Only Call Me When You're High?", reached the UK Singles Chart top ten.
-The band's sixth studio album, Tranquility Base Hotel & Casino, peaked atop the UK Albums Chart.
+The band's sixth studio album, Tranquility Base Hotel & Casino (2018), peaked atop the UK Albums Chart.
+Their seventh album, The Car (2022), peaked at number two on the UK Albums Chart, behind Taylor Swift's Midnights.
+In the US, the album landed at number six on the Billboard 200.